 - Students must complete 80 URP/FSPP combined credit hours

-The statistics, other methods courses, and economics in public policy meet the requirements for statistics and economics in urban and regional planning and at least part of the requirement for quantitative methods for urban and regional planning.
+The statistics, other methods courses, and economics in public policy meet the requirements for economics in urban and regional planning and at least part of the requirement for quantitative methods for urban and regional planning.
 Public policy students are often waived out of the municipal budgeting course in urban and regional planning if they have taken a series of courses in public policy that cover similar material.
 A student who prefers to fulfill a requirement in urban and regional planning through other courses should consult with the faculty member for that urban and regional planning course or the program chair.

 Students must file separate applications to and be admitted by both schools.
 An application fee must accompany each application.
 Each school will apply its own deferred admission standards to students who elect to take the first year at the other school.
 Students enrolled in either program can apply to the other during the first year of study, but not later.